matteoferla/EV-D68-3C-protease/README.md

 ![H161_friends](images/H161_friends.png)

-Of these, x1604 has a cateshol that interacts with both protonated cys and H
+Of these, x1604 has a bromophenol that interacts with both protonated cys and H

 ## Merging